bhimrazy/receipt-ocr/README.md

     <details>
     <summary>Using <code>json_schema</code> format</summary>

-    When using `response_format_type="json_schema"`, you must provide a proper JSON Schema object (not the casual dictionary format).
+    When using `response_format_type="json_schema"`, you must provide a proper JSON Schema object (not the simple dictionary format).
 The library handles the OpenAI API boilerplate, so you just need to pass the schema definition.

     Example proper JSON Schema: